reedwrogers/Personal-Projects/README.md

 <br>
 ## A <a id="a"></a>
 - <a href="https://github.com/reedwrogers/Book-IntroToStatsWPython">"An Introduction to Statistics with Python" by Thomas Haslwanter</a>
-  - My Jupyter Notebook I used working through the textbook
+  - My annotations to the textbook as I work through some basic statistical concepts

 ## C <a id="c"></a>
 - Causal Inference